al1sant0s/tstorgb/README.md

 tstorgb --search_zip rgb_dir destination
 ```

-If you prefer to use another file extension than png you can use the --output_extension argument.
+If you prefer to use a file extension other than png, you can use the --output_extension argument.

 ```
 tstorgb --search_zip --output_extension webp rgb_dir destination
 ```

-For more information about the other arguments the 'convert' tool supports check the help.
+For more information about the other supported arguments, check the help.

 ```
 tstorgb --help